Last updated: March 2026

 Fill in the details below for an accurate estimate

 Room additions are among the most expensive home improvements but also add the most square footage value.
-The cost per square foot varies enormously based on what you're adding — a simple bedroom is far cheaper than a kitchen or bathroom.
+The cost per square foot varies enormously based on what you're adding.
+A simple bedroom is far cheaper than a kitchen or bathroom.
 Understanding these cost drivers helps you budget realistically and decide between adding on vs. moving to a larger home.

 Understanding what drives the price of room addition helps you get the most accurate valuation.